icopy-site/awesome/docs/awesome/awesome-bigdata.md

 * [Kafka in Action](https://www.manning.com/books/kafka-in-action) - Kafka in Action is a fast-paced introduction to every aspect of working with Kafka you need to really reap its benefits.
 * [Fusion in Action](https://www.manning.com/books/fusion-in-action) - Fusion in Action teaches you to build a full-featured data analytics pipeline, including document and data search and distributed data clustering.
 * [Reactive Data Handling](https://www.manning.com/books/reactive-data-handling) - Reactive Data Handling is a collection of five hand-picked chapters, selected by Manuel Bernhardt, that introduce you to building reactive applications capable of handling real-time processing with large data loads--free eBook!
+* [Azure Data Engineering](https://www.manning.com/books/azure-data-engineering) - A book about data engineering in general and the Azure platform specifically
 * [Grokking Streaming Systems](https://www.manning.com/books/grokking-streaming-systems) - Grokking Streaming Systems helps you unravel what streaming systems are, how they work, and whether they’re right for your business.
 Written to be tool-agnostic, you’ll be able to apply what you learn no matter which framework you choose.

 #### Distributed systems